dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 This was for the random victim Anna.
 I had to do a scavenger hunt for the album since I could not remember what it was.
-I kept searching for albums with the word “Ace” in it.
+I kept searching for albums with the word "Ace" in it.
 But alas, going through my [last.fm library](http://www.last.fm/user/ceramic_spider/library) page by page finally found it.
-Luckily it was in the “A” section.
+Luckily it was in the "A" section.
 [The Possibility and the Promise](http://en.wikipedia.org/wiki/The_Possibility_and_the_Promise) by Amber Pacific.

 ![Jimmy Eat World Stay on My Side Tonight album cover](./images/graffiti_jimmy_eat_world.png)